kushaldas/pym/docs/classes.rst

 Deleting an object
 ==================

-As we already know how to create an object, now we are going to see how to delete an python object.
+As we already know how to create an object, now we are going to see how to delete an Python object.
 We use *del* for this.

 ::